Hey, we’re so glad you’re here.

 To join Team Simon: CLICK HERE!

-Indivisible East Bay does not have its own team that works with Rep. Swalwell.
-Instead, we partner with our friends at Indivisible Tri-Valley - this group has an active MOC group that works with Rep. Swalwell.
+Indivisible East Bay does not have its own team that works in this district.
+Instead, we partner with our friends at Indivisible Tri-Valley - this group has an active MOC group.

 Join fellow “citizen lobbyists” in a dynamic and influential statewide coalition that campaigns for our state senators and Assembly members to enact progressive policies.
 The core effort happens in five issue-area workgroups.
 (Technically there are two overlapping organizations: Indivisible California, which is the collection of Indivisible groups coordinating with each other in general, and California StateStrong (CASS), which is the coalition of activists working specifically on state policy as described.)